QuentinRa/blog.quentinra.dev/special/ilo/lists/index.md

 * ``element``: the last element we returned
 * ``nextCalled``: true if next called, set to false in `remove`

 Then simply change our variable according to what value they are supposed to have.
-How do we know that the list is empty? (answer: <span class="spoiler">
-current is null means the list is empty.
-We will have a next element if current **is not null**.
+How do we know that the list is empty? (answer: <span class="spoiler"> current is null means the list is empty.
+We will have another next element if current **is not null**.</span>)
-</span>)

-As a side note, please don't forget to instantiate all attributes in your constructors, even at null since the teacher is asking you to do it.
+As a side note, please don't forget to instantiate all attributes in your constructors, **even at null**, since the teacher is asking you to do it.

 Here is my equals' method.
 Please note that this method is “weird”.
 You are not checking if two items have the same type, but if they have the same content.
 So you will have to check if they are ``Iterable`` then iterate your lists.

 ```java
 public boolean equals(Object o) {